shadowbq/pastenum/README.md

     -V, --[no-]ssl-verify            Verify SSL certificates
                                        Default: true
     -v, --verbose                    Run verbosely
-    -h, --help                       Display this scree
+    -h, --help                       Display this screen
 ```

 ** Note: If generating a report iframe, it can take some time to load the "report.html" file.**